nasa/fprime/docs/Design/communications-adapter-interface.md

 Any communication component (e.g. a radio component) that is intended for use with the standard F´ uplink and downlink stack should implement the *Communication Adapter Interface*.
-This interface specifies both the ports and protocols used to interoperate with the standard F´ uplink and downlink components.
+This interface specifies both the ports and protocols used to operate with the standard F´ uplink and downlink components.

 Implementors of this interface are referred to as *Communication Adapters*.